raganwald/raganwald.github.com/_posts/2013-09-12-the-predicate-module-pattern.md

 {% endhighlight %}

-This imore 'OO' than doing the test yourself.
+This is much more 'OO' than having code test `frozen?`.
 Not that there's anything wrong with that!
 But what if you like to test bank accounts for frozen-ness?
 Well, you don't really need a `frozen?` method if you don't want one:

 {% highlight ruby %}